 What Percentage Do Influencer Agencies Take? | Influencer Agency

-What is the percentage of commission that agencies take from a social media influencer?
-If you are an influencer and you are interested in establishing a relationship with an agency or an agent, there will be an influencer agency managment contract that you have to sign.
+What is the percentage cost of commission that agencies take from a social media influencer?
+Suppose you are an influencer interested in establishing a relationship with an agency or an agent.
+In that case, there will be an influencer agency management contract that you have to sign.
 And then this contract is going to dictate the terms of their relationship.
-In a normal management contract will state:
+A normal management contract will state:

 Social Media Agencies Cost for Influencers